Joe Rein, Producer Extraordinaire

-Mark Johnson and I managed to get an hour-long meeting with their VP of Marketing and we gleaned an important piece of inside information.
-He wanted to direct his advertising at a whole new target — boomers.
+Mark Johnson and I managed to get an hour-long meeting with their VP of Marketing and learned some inside information.
+He wanted to appeal to a whole new target — boomers.
 We seized upon this insight and decided to make it the focus of our advertising.

-We shared the script with Mark Johnson, he got excited, and we all agreed — let’s go for it!
 We would invest our own money and shoot a finished spot in order to win the account.
-The key was to find a talented director who was hungry to put a great new spot on his reel and would be willing to shoot it at cost.
+The key was to find a talented director who was hungry to put a great new spot on his reel and would be willing to shoot it for nothing.
 Enter Joe Rein.

 All we needed now was the right guy to play the key role.
 No problem, right?
 Wrong!
-Remember, this guy had to be around 60 years old and very fit.
+Due to the uniqueness of our story, this guy had to be at least 60 years old and very fit.
 There aren’t too many of those guys hanging around the streets of New York.
 But we weren’t worried.
 Joe Rein was on the case.

 Without realizing where the conversation was going, Joe continued.
-“I want him to have large biceps…nice clear skin with no tattoos…and preferably no hair on his back.”
+“I want him to have large biceps…clear skin with no tattoos…and preferably no hair on his back.”
 “Listen buddy…” the manager tried to cut Joe off, but to no avail.
 “And he shouldn’t sweat too much.”

 The manager exploded.
-“Listen pal, this isn’t the YMCA and we’re not The Village People!”
+“Listen pal, this ain’t the YMCA and we’re not The Village People!”

-With that, Joe started backing out the door.
-“I’m staying at the UN Plaza Hotel, room 2115!
+Joe started backing out the door, but wasn’t finished.
+“I’m staying at the Roosevelt Hotel, room 715!
 I’ll pay cash!”
-“Get the hell outta here, you perve!”
+“Get the hell outta here, you pervert!”

 This commercial also marked my official debut as a professional voice over announcer.
 If my voice sounds particularly mellifluous, it’s because I had a bad case of bronchitis.
-(With a little pneumonia, I could have had a great second career.)
+(With pneumonia, who knows how far I could have gone.)